miladkhanlou/Product-Analysis/README.md

 - **`use_case.md`**: Describes the use case, table structure justification, and future expansion for the ETL approach.
 - **`etl_pipeline.py`**: Main ETL pipeline code to extract, transform, and load data.
 - **`extract_ebay_data.py`**: Python script to simulate data extraction from an API like eBay.
-  - **Note**: Due to time constraints, API integration was not fully implemented, but the provided code assumes access to datasets.

 ### 2. **`/non_etl`**
 This folder contains the non-ETL implementation: